-The deal with Japan will go further and faster than we had under the EU, including by increasing the number of geographical indications from seven in the EU-Japan deal to up to 70 in our new agreement, from Cornish clotted cream to Scotch beef.
+The deal with Japan will go further and faster than what we had under the EU, for instance by increasing the number of geographical indications from seven in the EU-Japan deal to up to 70 in our new agreement, from Cornish clotted cream to Scotch beef.
 Furthermore, Japan has guaranteed market access for UK malt exports under an existing quota, which is more generous and easier to access than the EU quota.

 My right hon.
 Friend recently visited Grange Hill farm just outside Bishop Auckland, and John, Jane and Becky—the farmers there—are rightly very proud of the high-quality beef products that they produce.
 Will my right hon.
-Friend tell the House how this and others deals she is seeking, such as the deal with the USA, will benefit British beef farmers right across our United Kingdom?
+Friend tell the House how this and other deals she is seeking, such as the deal with the USA, will benefit British beef farmers right across our United Kingdom?

 I hugely enjoyed my visit to Grange Hill farm with my hon.
 Friend.
 Our deal means that British beef going into Japan will have lower tariffs.
 We also announced last week that the first beef for 24 years was shipped from Britain to the United States.
 In the United States trade deal, we will seek to remove the 26% tariff on British beef so that we can get even more of that great product into that market.

 I have been contacted by many constituents who are concerned about the animal welfare standards in a US-UK trade deal.
 They ask me why the state of California can ban imports of products that do not meet its animal welfare standards but the UK Government are not willing to do the same.